NextronSystems/thor-manual/usage/debugging.rst

 Constant High System Load
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Since THOR automatically sets a low process priority a scan can slow down to a level that appears to be paused or suspended on systems that are under a contant high load.
+Since THOR automatically sets a low process priority a scan can slow down to a level that appears to be paused or suspended on systems that are under a constant high load.

 Solution: You can avoid this behaviour by using the ``--nolowprio`` flag.
-Be aware that scans on a system with a contant high CPU load take longer than on other systems and could slow down the processes that would otherwise take all the CPU capacity.
+Be aware that scans on a system with a constant high CPU load take longer than on other systems and could slow down the processes that would otherwise take all the CPU capacity.

 The Sensation of a Stalled Scan
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Under certain circumstances the scan may appear stalled but is still running.
 You can always interrupt a scan using CTRL+C that brings THOR into the interrupt menu in which you can see the currently scanned element.
 In case of the "FileScan" module, this is a file or folder.
 In case of the "EventLog" module, this is an event with an ID.
 If you resume the scan by pressing "C" and interrupt it again a few minutes later, you should see another element in the interrupt menu.

 If THOR still processes the same element for several hours, we recommend checking that element (size, format, access rights, location).